AP VoteCast: Minnesota voters sour on state of nation

 ———

-AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
 The survey of 3,519 voters in Minnesota was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
 The margin of sampling error for voters is estimated to be plus or minus 2.1 percentage points.
-Find more details about AP VoteCast's methodology at https://ap.org/votecast.
+Find more details about AP VoteCast’s methodology at https://ap.org/votecast.

 Online: